Nova1898/epsilon/README.md

 # epsilon
-An extremely simple and light weight program for basic system information!
+An extremely simple and light weight Batch file for basic system information!

 # Supported Operating Systems:
 -Windows XP and Up